timothyrenner/tweetshovel/README.md

 In no particular order:

 * Tweet "hydration" with `statuses/lookup`. `twitter-api` doesn't have a function for this API method, so I'll need to add that and PR it.
 I'm not sure how long that will take me.
-* Status printing to screen.
+* ~~Status printing to screen.
 It would be nice to print the rate status and sleep times to the screen as an option (like `--verbose`).
-I haven't worked out the best way to do this so I'm open to suggestions.
+I haven't worked out the best way to do this so I'm open to suggestions.~~ Implemented in master.
 * Followers / following shovel functions.
 This would make for some fun graph-based analyses.
 * Python implementation.
 I'd like to adapt this into a Python library for tighter integration with the Python data science stack.
 * Speed improvements.
 Tweetshovel's pretty slow.
 It's not a huge deal because there really isn't much need for high performance, but it could definitely be faster.